hanabi/hanabi.github.io/README.md

   * Alice clues Donald red, which touches a red 3.
   * Bob goes next and assumes that it is a *Double Self-Finesse* - he has the red 1 and red 2 in the two newest slots.
 Thus, he blind-plays his left-most and it is red 1.
   * Cathy goes next.
 Cathy sees that Donald does NOT have red 2 in her next newest slot, so he must have the red 2, so he blind-plays his left-most card.
 However, it is NOT the red 2, but the blue 1.
 Bob now knows he was bluffed.
-  * Alice sees Bob blind play "for no reason", so she knows that she must not have the red 2 and it must have been a *Double Half Bluff*.
+  * Alice sees Bob blind-play "for no reason", so she knows that she must not have the red 2 and it must have been a *Double Half Bluff*.
   * Finally, Cathy sees this sequence of events occur.
 Since Alice and Bob blind-played, she must have the red 3.
 * Normally, you are only allowed to *Bluff* while in *Bluff Seat*.
 But *Double Half Bluffs* do not violate *Good Lie Principle*, so we allow them.